-The college has procedures in place that are sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
-The College will make such accommodations, if the victim requests them and if they are reasonable available, regardless of whether the victim chooses to report the crime to the Campus Safety Department or local law enforcement.
+The College has and provides written information of procedures in place that are sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services on and/or off campus within the large community.
+As well as additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation, working accommodations, or protective measures if reasonably available.
+The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the Campus Safety Department or local law enforcement.
 Students and employees should contact resources such as:

-Department of Campus Safety Somerset Hall ground level - room S-010 908-231-8800 Dean of Student of Services - Diane Lemcoe College Center - room C-143 908-526-1200 Ext.
-8976 Assistant Dean of Student Services - Jason Fredericks College Center - room C-143 908-526-1200 Ext.
-8311 Title IX Coordinator - Vice President of Human Resources - Nancy Moore Somerset Hall - room S-220 908-526-1200 Ext.
-8345 Mental Health Counseling - Gina Kuijlaars College Center - room C-165 908-526-1200 Ext.
+Department of Campus Safety Somerset Hall ground level - room S-010 908-231-8800 Assistant Dean of Student Services - Jason Fredericks College Center - room C-143 908-526-1200 Ext.
+8311 Title IX Coordinator - Executive Director of Human Resources - Cheryl Wallace Somerset Hall - room S-220 908-526-1200 Ext.
+8260 Mental Health Counseling - Gina Kuijlaars College Center - room C-165 908-526-1200 Ext.
 8641 Advising and Counseling Department College Center - room C-165 908-526-1200 Ext.
-8330, 8336
+8330 or 8336

-After an incident of sexual assault and domestic violence, the victim should consider seeking medical attention as soon as possible at Robert Wood Johnson University Hospital -Somerset, located in Somerville Borough.
-This hospital serves both the main campus in Branchburg and the RVCC @ Bridgewater site in Bridgewater Township.
+After an incident of sexual assault or domestic violence the victim should consider seeking medical attention as soon as possible at Robert Wood Johnson University Hospital -Somerset, located in Somerville Borough.
+This hospital serves the main campus in Branchburg.
 In New Jersey, evidence may be collected even if you chose not to make a report to law enforcement.
-Information and evidence gathering will be conducted by a members of the Somerset County Sexual Assault Response Team (SART).
+Information and evidence gathering will be conducted by members of the Somerset County Sexual Assault Response Team (SART).
 This team includes a law enforcement officer, a care advocate and a Sexual Assault Nurse Examiner (SANE).
 Victims can request that one, two or all three SART members be activated.
 Each county will have a policy and procedure allowing the evidence to be preserved for at least 90 days and up to five years, affording the victim the opportunity to determine if evidence will be turned over to the police.
 The victim will be informed of the county procedure for evidence storage and correct steps if they want to proceed with prosecution.
 The name of the victim will be asked by the Sexual Assault Nurse Examiner.

-It is important that a victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past

-96 hours so that evidence may be preserved that may assist in proving that the alleged criminal offense occurred/or is occurring or may be helpful in obtaining a protection order.
+It is important that a victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence may be preserved that may assist in proving that the alleged criminal offense occurred/or is occurring or may be helpful in obtaining a protection order.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.
 Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to a College hearing board/investigators or police.
 Victims are encouraged to preserve evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order.